markdom/specification/1.0/markdom.md

 #### Adjacent lists {#markup-cm-interpretation-whitespace-adjacentlists}

 Because CommonMark doesn't support adjacent lists, it is necessary to place another [block](http://spec.commonmark.org/0.26/#blocks) between two adjacent [*ordered Markdom list block*] or [*unordered Markdom list block*].
-A [*Markdom division block*] is recommended, because it introduced the least amount of clutter and is still used in its intended purpose (other than, for instance, a paragraph containing a zero width space character).
+A [*Markdom comment block*] or a [*Markdom division block*] is recommended, because it introduced the least amount of clutter and is still used in its intended purpose (other than, for instance, a paragraph containing a zero width space character).

 #### Whitespace handling {#markup-cm-interpretation-whitespace}